 Haven’t written in a long time.
 Lots of work, lots of partying, not a lot of self time.

 We went to Malaysia, Kuala Lumpur in the beginning of October and spent some time relaxing at the Mandarin Oriental.
 Took some pictures of the city from our room, made a short video about our trip, shared some images from the hotel on Facebook.
-And suddenly it’s all that I have left from that trip.
+And suddenly that’s all that I have left from that trip.
 Because 2 days ago my new hard drive decided to get corrupted, and everything that I saved on it is gone.
 Apart from those shots I’ve got shared on Facebook there is nothing left.
 Fine, I’ve got memories of it anyway… what’s worse is that I’ve got no work stuff saved as well.
 As a professional photographer, it is a big deal.
 So when they tell you always have a backup, you should.
 Not mentioning the wedding pictures that are more valuable than any money.

 Which leads me to another dilemma…